brunocascio/scrapy-slideshare/README.md

    `sudo chmod +x install.sh && ./install.sh`

     **NOTE**: It works only in Debian like OS.
 Tested only in **Ubuntu 14.04**.
 Please consider contribute to this package for others installations.
+For more info [visit download page](http://scrapy.org/download/).

 * Run the Spider :D